The Analogue Revolution.

 Enter another corporate favourite - the ‘digital transformation’ and its influence on the ‘future of work’.
 This particular brand of progress isn’t designed to sell us things but to ‘revolutionise our 9-5 and bring us smarter, agile and more collaborative workplaces’.
 How does it do this?
 By increasing connectivity and allowing us to contribute from anywhere and at any time.
 By replicating the social communities that have transformed our personal lives.

 We can start with the macro-view of the Solow Paradox - the correlation between a reduction in productivity growth in the 80's and the rapid acceleration in technological advance:

 It’s not enough to suggest causality but it should inject some healthy skepticism.
 It means that when IBM – for example – proudly claim that they send 2.5 million internal messages every day, we may pause our adulation and consider whether always-on employees are actually happier or higher performing?
 Has this question been approached with the rigour of a scientific mind?
 Try ‘the hype and reality of social media use for work collaboration and team communication’ if you’re interested in a thoroughly ambiguous answer - it may make you think twice about your latest Yammer roll-out.

-I don’t intend to belittle the enormous potential of digital or technology.
-My plea is nothing more than to think harder and more critically about its consequences.
-So, maybe your instant messaging tool will improve collaboration and productivity.
+I don’t intend to belittle the enormous potential of digital or technology - my plea is nothing more than to think harder and more critically about its consequences.
+Maybe your instant messaging tool will improve collaboration and productivity.
 Maybe an e-learning module on well-being could make us all happier.
 Maybe a new employee app will make bleeps and pings that connect us with our work in meaningful ways...